-5. Discussion
+4. Discussion

-5.1.
+4.1.
 Structural evolution of central Madagascar

-The structural style of the Ikalamavony and Itremo domains are indistinguishable, and we suggest that they were deformed together in the same orogenic system.
-Type 1 and Type 2 fold interference patterns are common in fold-and-thrust belts, and more commonly form during progressive deformation rather than discrete deformation events.
-A myriad of complex processes ranging from rheological contrasts to progressive rotation during deformation, can cause fold structures with trends that are oblique to the transport direction of the overall fold-and-thrust belt (e.g. Poblet and Lisle, 2011).
-Therefore, we suggest that D2 and D3 in the Ikalamavony Domain and Itremo sub-domain formed during the same orogenic event, through progressive deformation, consistent with the interpretation based on metamorphism in this region by Moine et al. (2014).
+The structural style of the Ikalamavony and Itremo domains are indistinguishable and we suggest that D1-D3 (and possibly D4) in both domains were the result of the same orogenic system.
+Type 1 and type 2 fold interference patterns are common in fold-and-thrust belts, and more commonly form during progressive deformation rather than discrete deformation events.
+A myriad of complex processes ranging from rheological contrasts to progressive rotation during deformation, commonly cause fold structures with trends that are oblique to the transport direction of the overall fold-and-thrust belt (e.g. Poblet and Lisle, 2011).
+Therefore, we suggest that D1-D3 in the Ikalamavony Domain and Itremo sub-domain formed during the same orogenic event, through progressive deformation, consistent with the interpretation based on metamorphism in this region by Moine et al. (2014).